Instructors are invited to join us in the Instructor Certificate Program in University Teaching and Learning!

 The reflective practice component of the ICP includes the composition of a teaching dossier.
 Members of the educational development team are available to support through individual consultations and/or the facilitation of group discussions.

-Instructors can join us in the Instructor Certificate Program in a variety of ways and at any time of year – reach out to firstname.lastname@example.org with any questions you might have.
+Instructors can join us in the Instructor Certificate Program in a variety of ways and at any time of year – you can complete the form below or reach out to firstname.lastname@example.org to get started.